LinkedInLearning/learning-no-code-ai-2445109/README.md

 ## Tire Defect Dataset for Chapter 2 Challenge

 The tire defect dataset used in the Chapter 2 Challenge/Solution is avaiable to download [here via Kaggle](https://www.kaggle.com/datasets/jehanbhathena/tire-texture-image-recognition).
+Note that, for optimization purposes, we used only a subset of the datase to train the model.

 ## Customer Churn Dataset for Chapter 3